 A continuation of Plantations, Coconuts only a short paddle away and offers a great stretch of reef with A frame lefts & rights.
 On bigger days, the right hander opens up for a longer wave for the faster surfer.

 The picturesque bay of Weligama offers a variety of breaks and delivers waves all year round.
-With a sandy bottom, it offers long consistent mellow waves for learners to fun long lefts & rights for all styles of surfing.
-This is another perfect beach to hangout for the day with many local cafes and restaurants to choose from.
+Would be regarded as one of the best locations to learn to surf on the planet……With a sandy bottom, it offers long consistent mellow waves for learners to enjoy long lefts & rights for all styles of surfing.
+This is another great beach to hangout for the day with many local cafes and restaurants to choose from.

 On the opposite end of the bay at Mirissa is a long left reef break offering fun waves for all styles of surfing.
-At times, you can hear the distant chants of the Buddhist Monks from the Buddhist Temple floating over the waves – which can be a slightly mesmerizing surfing experience.
+At times, you can hear the distant chants of the Monks from the Buddhist Temple floating over the waves – which can be a slightly mesmerizing surfing experience.